M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ###### 8.4.1.1 Type of ticket

-Based on EGA’s tag system, below is a list of tags that can be used by the node HD in the GDI to classify tickets according to **the type of ticket.** Each node will decide which of these tags to use for ticket classification in their node HD.
+Find below a list of tags to use as the GDI NHD to classify tickets according to **the type of ticket**.
+This list is derived from EGA's internal HD system.
+You can choose to use tags from this list or decide which tags to use for ticket classification at your NHD.

 - **Out-of-scope**